 Under his auspices as Head of Children’s programmes, series such as Junior Showtime, The Flaxton Boys and Origami, and the educational How We Used To Live reached the small screen before Yates turned his attention to religious programming with Choirs On Sunday and eventually Stars On Sunday.

 The mixture of hymns, bible readings, showbiz and Jess’s sincerity was enormously popular, and the show attracted 15 million viewers with some 5,000 letters – fan mail and requests for particular hymns – arriving each week.
 Guests included James Mason, Raymond Burr, Dame Anna Neagle, Gracie Fields, The Bachelors and even Edward Heath and Earl Mountbatten.

 In 1972, ITV tried to get Stars On Sunday taken off because it was ‘too sweet’, but the Central Religious Advisory Council supported the series and the ITV companies had a moral duty to abide by their statements.

-Then in July 1974 came the scandal that rocked Stars On Sunday.
-The News Of The World splashed a report of an affair between 54-year-old Yates and 22-year-old showgirl Anita Kay.
+Then in July 1974, came the scandal that rocked Stars On Sunday.
+The News Of The World reported an affair between 54-year-old Yates and 22-year-old showgirl Anita Kay.
 The two insisted that they weren’t living together at the time.
 They did later but split up in 1983 when he was out of work.
 It was the ultimate ‘bishop and actress’ story.

-Scandal continued to follow Yates even after his death in 1993 when it was discovered that Jess was not, in fact, the real father of Paula Yates (The Tube presenter and one-time wife of Bob Geldof) and that he had been cuckolded by none other than Hughie Green of Opportunity Knocks (Paula’s real dad).
+Scandal continued to follow Yates even after he died in 1993 when it was discovered that Jess was not, in fact, the real father of Paula Yates (The Tube presenter and one-time wife of Bob Geldof) and that he had been cuckolded by none other than Hughie Green of Opportunity Knocks (Paula’s real dad).